Hello!

 Teaching

-(At Cambridge, supervisions are intensive small-group sessions of 1–3 students where concepts are explored in depth, and form a significant part of the teaching of a course — link.)
+(At Cambridge, supervisions are intensive small-group sessions of 1–3 students where concepts are explored in depth, and form a significant part of the teaching of a course — cam.ac.uk.)

 Personal

-- I take photos for fun, and have them on Flickr.
+• I take photos for fun, some of my favourites are here and the rest are on Flickr.

-- I run for my mental and physical health, having done the Cambridge Half Marathon in 2021 and 2022 raising £660 for Mind CPSL, a mental health charity.
-I am currently training for the 2023 Paris Marathon.
+• I run for my mental and physical health, having done the Cambridge Half Marathon in 2021 and 2022 for CPSL Mind.
+I also ran (part of) the 2023 Paris Marathon for SUDC UK.